Steps

 name - Handler → the function that executes your business logic

-Motia automatically discovers any file ending in .step.ts, .step.js, or _step.py from your steps/ or src/ directories.
+Motia automatically discovers any file ending in .step.ts, .step.js, or _step.py from your src/ directory.

 The filename pattern tells Motia to load it, and the name in the config uniquely identifies the Step inside your system.

-Flexible Organization - Steps can be placed in either steps/ or src/ directories (or both).
-Motia discovers them automatically regardless of which directory you choose or how deeply nested they are.
+Flexible Organization - Steps can be placed anywhere within your src/ directory.
+Motia discovers them automatically regardless of how deeply nested they are.

 The Simplest Example